nchoquettelevy/nchoquettelevy.github.io/_pages/publications.md

 ## [Should Alberta Upgrade Oil Sands Bitumen?
 An Integrated Life Cycle Framework to Evaluate Energy Systems Investment Tradeoffs](https://www.sciencedirect.com/science/article/abs/pii/S0301421513003042)
 **Choquette-Levy, N.**; MacLean, H.L.; and J.A.
 Bergerson (2013).
 Should Alberta upgrade oil sands bitumen?
-An integrated life cycle framework to evaluate energy systems investment tradeoffs, *Energy Policy*, 61: 78-87.
+An integrated life cycle framework to evaluate energy systems investment tradeoffs, *Energy Policy*, 61: 78-87.\
+\
+*We integrate life cycle and cost-benefit analysis to assess the economic and environmental tradeoffs of upgrading oil sands crude oil to higher-quality synthetic crude oil under different carbon-price scenarios.
+We find that stakeholders with different perceptions of risk and emissions responsibilites will differ on whether the Canadian province of  Alberta should incentivize this technology, which became a salient public policy response to the perception that the province did not extract sufficient value from its natural resources.*

 <details>
 <summary>Abstract</summary>